Config Analysis Dashboard Tool

 Overview

-The Config Analysis Tool helps resolve complex issues that come up as you build in the Unqork Designer Platform.
-With this tool, Unqork provides feedback on your applications as you build.
+The Config Analysis Dashboard tool helps Creators resolve complex issues that occur as they build in the Unqork Designer Platform.
+With this tool, Creators can submit a configuration report so Unqork can provide feedback on in-progress application builds.

-Use the Config Analysis Tool to submit your configurations for review.
-The team at Unqork runs multiple tests on each configuration, and they suggest possible improvements.
-They also send you a detailed report from the tests, so you avoid similar configuration issues in the future.
+Use the Config Analysis Dashboard tool to submit your configurations for review.
+The Unqork team runs multiple tests on each configuration, suggesting possible improvements.
+Unqork also sends a detailed report of the tests, so you avoid similar configuration issues in the future.
 Upload your report to the Config Analysis Dashboard tool to filter and organize your information with ease.
-Track changes as you and your team update the project to see progress in real-time.
-The tool includes a variety of charts as visualization aids for the report.
-Use these KPI A quanitifiable measure of performance of a specific objective for a specified time. widgets to print, export, and share test results.
+The tool includes various charts as visualization aids and KPI widgets to print, export, and share test results.

 Config Analysis requests are sent to an Unqork team that performs a detailed analysis of your configurations.
 This tool does not return the analysis in real time.
 Expect to receive the results in one to two days.